shyamuu1/shyamuu-github-filtering/README.md

 The purpose of this tool is to learn how to filter data from a 3rd party api using React hooks.

 # Requirements
-1. Node js and React.js installed
+Node js and React.js must be installed
-2. Query results from github api
-3. Display results
-4. Sort Results by (best match) and star count
-5. Repository Detail page
-6. Responsive design

 # Implementation
 Clone or download zip file from Repository